 1. The opportunity to speak directly with your employee.

 If your only contact with a staff member is on the office floor or in the team meeting, you are missing out on the level of conversation and interaction you need to form a relationship.
 I am not talking about a deep and meaningful personal relationship; I am talking about a professional relationship with respect for the individual.
-There are simply topics that cannot and should not be discussed in a multi-person setting.
+Some topics cannot and should not be discussed in a multi-person setting.

 2. You can connect on a personal level.